Table of Contents

 Now for Monozygotic twins or Identical twins, it’s a different story.

-Identical twins occur as a result of one egg splitting post-fertilisation which creates two embryos.
+Identical twins occur as a result of one egg splitting post-fertilization.